 PFO is a physiological remnant of normal fetal circulation where the septal tissue is present but not sealed, usually remaining functionally closed unless right atrial pressure increases (e.g., Valsalva maneuver).
 Ostium Secundum ASD, on the other hand, is a structural defect where there is actual missing atrial septal tissue, leading to continuous left-to-right shunting and potential volume overload in the right atrium and right ventricle.
 Small atrial septal defects of secundum type or PFO type tend to close in infancy but up to 25% of the population remains with an inter-atrial shunt of various significance.

-An atrial septal defect (ASD), with or without partial anomalous pulmonary venous return (PAPVR), leads to a left-to-right shunt at the atrial level under normal circumstances.
-The shunt may change depending on the relationship between LA and RA pressure.
-This may depend on RV-end diastolic and LV end-diastolic pressure, as well as degree of pulmonary/systemic venous return.
+The hemodynamics of an atrial septal defect (ASD) are primarily governed by the size of the communication and the relative compliance (distensibility) of the two ventricles .
+Because the right ventricle is normally more compliant than the left, blood is shunted from the left to the right atrium.
+This creates a chronic volume overload on the right heart, leading to progressive dilatation of the right atrium, the right ventricle, and the pulmonary arteries.
+An ASD, with or without partial anomalous pulmonary venous return (PAPVR), leads to a left-to-right shunt at the atrial level under normal circumstances.
+The shunt may change depending on the relationship between LA and RA filling pressures.
+This may depend on RV-end diastolic and LV end-diastolic pressure, AV valves integrity, as well as degree of pulmonary/systemic venous return.
+The shunting of blood across an ASD is not constant but occurs in distinct phases throughout the cardiac and respiratory cycles:

 Right ventricular (RV) dilation and hyperdynamic function.